redis/redis-doc/topics/persistence.md

 * AOF can be slower than RDB depending on the exact fsync policy.
 In general with fsync set to *every second* performance is still very high, and with fsync disabled it should be exactly as fast as RDB even under high load.
 Still RDB is able to provide more guarantees about the maximum latency even in the case of an huge write load.

 **Redis < 7.0**

-* Using a lot of memory if there are writes to the database during a rewrite (these are buffered in memory and written to the new AOF at the end).
+* AOF can use a lot of memory if there are writes to the database during a rewrite (these are buffered in memory and written to the new AOF at the end).
-* All writes that arrive during rewrite are written twice.
+* All write commands that arrive during rewrite are written twice.
-* Redis could freeze writing and fsyncing these writes to the new AOF file at the end.
+* Redis could freeze writing and fsyncing these write commands to the new AOF file at the end.

 Ok, so what should I use?
 ---